 ExifTool uses a Perl runtime environment.
 When an ExifTool version is first run on a computer, it creates a sub-folder in the system TEMP folder and extracts a copy of the Perl runtime files into that folder.
 This is basically it’s installation process, if you will.

-The name of the folder is par-User where User is the user account name under which you log in.
-In my case, the folder is named par-Mario:
+The name of the folder is par-nnnn where nnnn is a random hexadecimal number.
+In the example below, the folder is named par-4d6172696f:

-Every time IMatch ships an updated version of ExifTool, a new sub-folder is created, but the old folders are not automatically deleted.
-If you don’t clean the TEMP folder on your system automatically or at regular intervals, these old folders can take up quite a lot of disk space – about 15 MB for each folder.
-If you work with multiple users on the PC, a folder is created for each user.
+The folder contains cache-nnnn sub-folders, one for each ExifTool version installed.
+Every time IMatch ships an new version of ExifTool, a new sub-folder is created.
+Old folders are not automatically deleted.
+If you don’t clean the TEMP folder on your system automatically or at regular intervals (e.g, using Windows disk cleanup), these old folders can take up quite a lot of disk space – about 15 MB for each folder.
+If you work with multiple users on the PC, a par-nnnn folder is created for each user in TEMP.

 When IMatch is running, close it.
 You cannot delete the folder while IMatch/ExifTool are still running.